CarterBryant1/CarterBryant1/README.md

 Welcome to my GitHub portfolio!

-I am a passionate cybersecurity and cloud engineering student interested in system administration.
-This repository is my portfolio to showcase my projects, skills, and achievements in the field.
+I am a passionate cybersecurity and cloud engineering student interested in system administration, cloud engineering and cybersecurity.
+This repository is my portfolio, where I showcase my projects, skills, and achievements in the field.

 ## Projects

-### Project Name 1
+### Cloning Physical Windows System for Virtualization
-Description: Brief description of the project, highlighting its purpose, technologies used, and your role.
+Description: Cloning an existing physical Windows 10 install to a non-vendor specific VM solution (Proxmox, VMWare, VirtualBox)
 Repository: [Link to GitHub repository](link)
 Demo: [Link to live demo (if applicable)](link)

-### Project Name 2
+### Self-Hosted Video Game Server
-Description: Brief description of the project, highlighting its purpose, technologies used, and your role.
+Description: Self-hosting a "7 Days to Die" video game server for friends and family
 Repository: [Link to GitHub repository](link)
 Demo: [Link to live demo (if applicable)](link)